Zamioculcas zamiifolia, commonly known as Zanzibar gem and ZZ Plant, is a tropical plant native to Eastern Africa.

 Keep the plant in a warm, sunny location and water it only when the potting mix is dry.

-Avoid fertilizing the plant during this time, as it will be unable to absorb the nutrients.
+Avoid fertilizing the plant during this time, as it cannot absorb the nutrients.

 You can resume your regular care routine once the leaves start to green up again.